mssamhan31/Solar-Curtailment/README.md

 2. https://theconversation.com/solar-curtailment-is-emerging-as-a-new-challenge-to-overcome-as-australia-dashes-for-rooftop-solar-172152
 3. https://www.racefor2030.com.au/wp-content/uploads/2021/11/CANVAS-Succinct-Final-Report_11.11.21.pdf

-## Prerequisites
+## Getting Started

-This project runs completely in python with common libraries.
+This project runs completely in python with common libraries using Jupyter Notebook.
+Hence, it is recommended to run the program in Jupyter Notebook as well.
-The sample historical dataset will be available soon.
+All the required raw data samples are available in [this link](https://unsw-my.sharepoint.com/:f:/g/personal/z5404477_ad_unsw_edu_au/EvguTkYy48RGiXaQE5aP1l4B2OriyWIwqvi29mUL_ReKDw?e=4ceZec).

 ## Contributing